fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

     - oj (2.13.1)
     + oj (2.18.5)

 3) Is there a better way??
-(TODO: talvez apagar a gem do Gemfile)

 !SLIDE center